 Both covenants limit the grantor’s liability to the period that the grantor owned the property—encumbrances made by the grantor and claims brought under the grantor.
 This limitation of liability to the period when the grantor owned the property is characteristic of a special warranty deed and distinguishes it from two other popular Utah deed forms:

-2. Utah Quit Claim Deed Form – Provides no warranty of title.
-The grantor is not responsible for any title defects and the grantee takes title “as is.”
+- Utah Quit Claim Deed Form – Provides no warranty of title.
+For a quitclaim deed, the grantor is not responsible for any title defects and the grantee takes title “as is.”

 The warranty provides by a special warranty deed form also distinguishes it from two other deed forms—a Utah TOD deed form and a Utah life estate deed—that are named after their use as an estate planning tool to avoid probate.